Our Long, Slow, Process from Grain to Glass

 The now 77% alcohol is further refined through our 6 litre finishing column still for up to 12 hours and emerges as a very potent 95.75% to 96.20% ABV and has a neutral taste and smooth mouthfeel.

 We constantly monitor the alcohol purity and strength throughout this process and are left with 2.5 litres of high strength alcohol.

 Liquid Infusion Extraction

-The bottling gets done by hand and we apply the beeswax top to keep it safe till you open it.
-We are told the bees wax is edible but haven't tried it.
-Each batch of Vodka or Gin consists of six – nine bottles.
+The bottling gets done by hand and we apply the beeswax top to keep the spirits safe until you open the bottle.

-So why do we think we are the smallest commercial distillery in the world?
-Well we think a batch size of six to nine bottles would qualify us.
-Failing that our distillery is in a corner of our garage - about eight square meters!
+So, why do we think we are the smallest commercial distillery in the world?
+Well, we think a batch size of six to nine bottles would qualify us.
+Failing that, our distillery is in a corner of our garage - about eight square meters!